-In addition to its legal arguments, Defendant also asserts that facts outside of the record justify dismissal at this stage of the case.
-Facts asserted in Defendant's legal memoranda include that Defendant did timely update its credit reporting to accurately reflect the status of the debt; that there was correspondence between Debtors' lawyer and Defendant in January, 2006; that Defendant twice updated the reporting of the account to show accurately that it was a charged off bankruptcy account with a zero balance; and that Defendant made no other attempts to collect the debt from Plaintiffs.
-At this stage of the case, these "facts" are simply unsupported argument by Defendant.
+In addition to its legal arguments, Defendant asserts that facts outside of the record justify dismissal at this stage of the case.
+Facts asserted in Defendant's motion include that Defendant wrote off the debt in August 2003, before the bankruptcy case, and that no further reports on the debt in issue of any kind were made to any credit bureaus after August 2003.
+At this stage of the case, these "facts" and the attached documents are simply unsupported argument by Defendant.
 While they may ultimately constitute a complete defense on the merits and a basis for summary judgment, facts outside the complaint and its attachments cannot be considered by the court in the procedural context of a Rule 12(b)(6) motion to dismiss for failure to state a claim at the pleading stage.
 The court is limited to considering the pleading in issue, documents attached to the pleading and matters of which the court may take judicial notice.
 Lovelace v.
 Software Spectrum, Inc., 78 F.3d 1015, 1017-18 (5th Cir.
 1996); Greenberg v.
 Life Ins.
 Co. of Va., 177 F.3d 507, 514-15 (6th Cir.1999).
 Matters outside the pleading may not be considered unless the court gives the parties notice and treats the motion as a motion for summary judgment under Rule 56, which the court declines to do here because none of Defendant's factual averments are supported by admissible evidentiary material, such as affidavits, comporting with the standards of Fed.
 R. Civ.
 P. 56.
 Fed.
 R. Bankr.
 P. 7012; Fed.
 R. Civ.
 P. 12(b).

-Defendant's final argument is that Plaintiffs have not been damaged.
-The court agrees that Plaintiffs' complaint is deficient on this point.
+The court does, however, have concerns as to whether Plaintiffs have sufficiently alleged an injury in fact to achieve standing to proceed.
 As Plaintiffs are limited to a cause of action for civil contempt of the discharge injunction, there are two kinds of civil fines that the court may impose.
 In re Sherelle M. Walker, 257 B.R.
 493, 498 (Bankr.
 N.D.
 Ohio 2001).
 One kind is intended to compensate for damages caused by the contemnor's noncompliance and must be based on evidence of actual loss.
 Id.
 "The second kind of fine is 'payable to the court, but the contemnor can avoid paying the 'fine' by performing the act required by the court's order'."
 Id. (quoting United Sates v.
 Bayshore Assocs., Inc., 934 F.2d 1391 (6th Cir.
 1991)(quoting Roe v.
 Operation Rescue, 919 F.2d 857, 868 (3d Cir.
 1990)).